Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Research Methodology

 Our selection criteria (Table~\ref{tab:selection_criteria}) function as a structured quality control measure to systematically assess articles based on predefined standards.
 Articles are incorporated into the final selection only if they satisfy all inclusion criteria and are free from any exclusionary conditions.

-In the quality assurance process, the first author took the lead in defining each stage, while the other authors reviewed and discussed until consensus was reached.
-Specifically, see Table~\ref{tab:quality_assurance_plan_table} which shows the four stages of our quality assurance plan.
-It ensured that all researchers are involved in each stage as well as to build a common understanding and prevent potential individual bias. \definecolor{verylightgray}{gray}{0.96}
+In the quality assurance process, the first author took the lead in defining each stage, while the other authors reviewed and discussed it until a consensus was reached.
+Specifically, Table~\ref{tab:quality_assurance_plan_table} shows the four stages of our quality assurance plan.
+It ensured that all researchers were involved in each stage, which helped build a common understanding and prevent potential individual bias. \definecolor{verylightgray}{gray}{0.96}